 About the Artist

 Ruby Clulow is a Toronto-based visual artist known for their distinctive ornamentalist style of oil painting, which incorporates fibers and textiles.
-Blending contemporary and traditional elements, Clulow combines ornamental techniques with classical depictions of the nude, creating intricate, textile-inspired works.
-Their art is deeply influenced by personal experiences with gender and sexual expression, often explored through the eroticism present in many of their pieces.
-The female body features prominently in their work, reflecting a complex engagement with pleasure versus performance.
+Blending contemporary and traditional elements, Clulow combines ornamental techniques often with classical depictions of the nude, creating intricate, textile-inspired works.
+Their art is deeply influenced by personal experiences with sexuality with a heavy focus in mental health and spiritual growth, often explored through the lens of ornament and traditional pattern making.